kuzzleio/kuzzle/doc/2/framework/classes/kuzzle-request/properties/index.md

 code: false
 type: page
 title: Properties
-description: Request class properties
+description: KuzzleRequest class properties
 ---

-# Request
+# KuzzleRequest

-The `Request` class represents a request processed by Kuzzle.
+The `KuzzleRequest` class represents a request processed by Kuzzle.

 It contains every information used internally by Kuzzle to process the request like the client inputs, but also the response that will be sent back to the client.